 You can also pack it in the lunch box with tawa paratha.

-Eggplant – You can use any variety of eggplant to make this sabji.
+Eggplant (Baingan, Brinjal) – You can use any variety of eggplant to make this sabji.

 Fennel (Saunf) and Nigella Seeds (Kalonji) – These spices are the star ingredients of this recipe.
 They add a unique taste and flavor which makes this baingan sabzi different from others.